 Also, your dog loves and needs to lay on a soft surface.
 The grass might not always be the best solution.
 So if you don’t leave anything else for your dog to lay on, your dog might dig a hole into the fitting body, making a perfect spot for resting.

-Dogs are human friends, and they enjoy the company very much.
+To receive your attention and interaction.
+Dogs are human friends, and they enjoy company very much.
 Sometimes they act like kids to get your attention – even by developing an irritating habit.
-If they don’t get enough of your time or are being left alone with no toys, they can start digging your presence.
-Just to receive your attention and interaction.
+They can start digging into your presence if they don’t get enough of your time or are left alone with no toys.

 Problem-solving.
 Changing the Conditions.

-After identifying a cause of your dog’s unbidden behavior, you can start choosing a suitable approach to stop it.
+After identifying the cause of your dog’s unbidden behavior, you can start choosing a suitable approach to stop it.
 It’s like a relationship – you need to work on that for both sides to be happy.
-Generally speaking, to prevent your dog from digging you need to start from confirming your dog is well taken care of.
-Here a few steps on how you can do it.
+Generally speaking, to prevent your dog from digging, you need to start by confirming your dog is well taken care of.
+Here are a few steps on how you can do it.

 Spend More Time With your Dog.
 Keep your Dog Entertained.

-Sadly, some people tend to forget why do they have a dog in the first place.
+Sadly, some people tend to forget why they have a dog in the first place.
 Dogs depend on their owners, and they need constant attention and exercise.
 By only giving them space in a yard, we are not providing them lifetime happiness.
-We (dog owners) need to make sure a dog has enough walk and play time on a daily basis.
+We (dog owners) need to ensure a dog has enough walk and playtime daily.
 Dogs need to get tired, both emotionally and physically.
 Depending on your dog’s breed, keep your training and games intense and entertaining enough.
-Even when you are not around – it’s necessary for a dog to have something play with.
+Even when you are not around, a dog needs to have something to play with.

 Stop Your Dog From Hunting Prey

 Besides digging to hunt wild animals, dogs sometimes bury their food, treats, and toys to dig up later.
-Here you would have to improvise by giving your dog different size toys or bones to see which ones are too difficult to bury after all.
+Here, you would have to improvise by giving your dog different-sized toys or bones to see which ones are too difficult to bury.

 Give Your Dog More Shelter or a Safe Place to Rest

-If you keep your dog outside or cannot bring them inside when the weather changes, make sure he can always find the place to hide from direct sun, rain, or even snow.
+If you keep your dog outside or cannot bring them inside when the weather changes, make sure he always finds a place to hide from direct sun, rain, or even snow.
 It also has to be comfortable enough to lay down.
-The last thing to mention – don’t forget to leave some water in an untippable bow unless you want your four-legged friend get dehydrated.
+The last thing to mention – is don’t forget to leave some water in an untippable bow unless you want your four-legged friend to get dehydrated.

 Remember, Dogs Love Attention

 If your dog is digging to get your attention, you should ignore this and never punish your dog after the fact.
-Rather than this, you should remember to give lots of praise for “good dog” behavior.
-Finally, to keep your dog happy, make sure he is regularly walked and played.
+Rather than this, it would be best if you remembered to give lots of praise for “good dog” behavior.
+Finally, make sure he is regularly walked and played with to keep your dog happy.

 Offer Alternative Digging.
 DIY Dog Sandbox.